 e.
 Physical (i.e. if restraint is necessary prior to arrival of LE.

 One of our primary objectives is to design our ATG drills to be relevant to church safety teams.
-Rustin Rathbun will invite speakers and experts in various aspects of church safety to discuss issues like how to deescalate a situation, liability issues for safety teams and nonlethal use of force.
+Rustin Rathbun will invite speakers and experts in various aspects of church safety to Genesis Church in Spokane to discuss issues like how to deescalate a situation, liability issues for safety teams and nonlethal use of force.
 The goal is to involve a number of different organizations.

-All the churches to whom we have talked seem to favor creating opportunities for church safety teams to participate in Active Shooter Protocol drills and other training with law enforcement agencies.
+Reality Based Training.
+All the churches to whom we have talked seem to favor creating opportunities for church safety teams to participate in Active Shooter Protocol drills and other church security training in conjunction with law enforcement agencies.
 Some churches in the Spokane Valley already work with the Sheriff’s Department.
-All the churches ought to be participating that wish to do so.
+More church security teams ought to be participating that wish to do so.

-The function of the ATG, an all volunteer, nonprofit public service group incorporated in Idaho, will be to coordinate a public commitment to being prepared for emergencies and to do so without public expense by utilizing volunteers and resources generated through membership and the nominal fees for many of our events.
+Nonprofit, Volunteer Service Organization.
+The function of the ATG, an all volunteer, nonprofit public service group incorporated in Idaho, will be to facilitate the sharing of information related to church safety and a strong commitment to being prepared for emergencies.
+We seek to accomplish our mission with reduced cost by utilizing volunteers and resources generated through membership and nominal fees charged for many of our events.
 We are a nonprofit, all volunteer corporation.
 All our volunteers and venues are now insured for liability during live-fire shoots.

-We will soon be shooting at the Fernan Rod & Gun Club every third Thursday of each month.
+Live-Fire Action Shooting Events.
+We are shooting at the Fernan Rod & Gun Club every third Thursday of each month.
 The ATG has members that are glad to schedule groups of people for Action Shooting events at Fernan when the weather holds out!
 We also shoot almost every Friday near Coeur d’Alene.